Graphs and Data — Answer Key

 2. The color with the fewest votes is orange.

-Orange received only 2 votes, which is fewer than any other color in the survey.
+Orange received only 2 votes, lower than any other color in the survey.
+The smallest number on the graph belongs to the least popular choice.

 3. Yellow got 3 more votes than orange.